-Since commencing her career as Director of the Anxiety Clinic at Westmead Hospital in Sydney, Dr Einstein Following has been developing cutting edge programs to enhance emotional health at schools as of 2013.
-Researching in collaboration with both Macquarie University and the University of Sydney, Dr Einstein has published in peer-reviewed international psychology journals on topics including managing uncertainty, procrastination and self-compassion.
+Since commencing her career as Director of the Anxiety Clinic at Westmead Hospital in Sydney, Dr Einstein has been developing cutting edge programs to enhance emotional health at online and at schools.
+As an Adjunct Fellow of Macquarie University, Dr Einstein has published in peer-reviewed international psychology journals on topics including managing uncertainty, procrastination and self-compassion.

 Quoted in several media platforms (The Project, Sunrise, ABC, Yahoo, Life Matters), Dr Danielle Einstein was also the first Australian Clinical Psychologist to explain how phone use contributed to anxiety.
-Consequently, where her research was cited in the Australian recommendations for school phone use.
+Subsequently her research was cited in the Australian recommendations for school phone use.

 Dr Helen Wright is an International Education Advisor who currently works with school leaders and schools across the globe.
 She is a distinguished former Head of leading schools in the UK and Australia and named Tatler’s Best Head of a Public School in 2011.
 She also holds Directorships of several educational organisations and other companies across the world and advises several school Boards on their governance.